 Ashtanga yoga flows with the breath.
 It is faster than other types of yoga, and many people describe it as "athletic."
 As opposed to still poses, you are engaging in a flow or series of movements and breathing techniques.

 Hatha yoga actually includes many different types of yoga.
 For example, Iyengar yoga is a type of Hatha yoga, which uses props to teach the precision of alignment within each posture.
 Through Hatha yoga, one can increase flexibility and strength.
 Unlike more meditative types of yoga, Hatha yoga is quite dynamic and active.
+If you are looking for pain relief then a hatha yoga style called gentle yoga sequence could be an excellent choice.

 Yin yoga tends to be done in the seated position and is much slower paced than other forms of yoga.
 The goal is targeting the deep tissues of the body as opposed to targeting muscles.
 Poses are held for much longer as well (up to five minutes for advanced practitioners).
 Yin yoga is excellent for those who want to improve the mobility of their joints, reduce stress, and increase circulation.
+Yin Yoga is not to be mixed up with restorative yoga.
+They are similar but still different.

 Vinyasa Yoga is another one of the most popular types of yoga.
 It connects movement with the breath and is a notably graceful practice while also being energizing and revitalizing.
 Vinyasa yoga may be done in the seated, standing, or supine positions and includes a number of balancing and twisting poses.
 Among these are numerous poses that target and strengthen the core.